By Use Case

-BrowseControl can prevent browsers from loading content and download files with is Download Filter.
+BrowseControl can prevent browsers from loading content and downloading files with its Download Filter.
 The Download Filter is a list of file extensions that the administrator can allow or deny the users from accessing while they are surfing the Internet.
 It applies to HTTP websites only.

 By default, the Download Filter contains the categories of images and layouts.
 The reason for this is that some websites retrieve image files and layout files from external websites or servers.
 In order for the website to load properly, the Download Filter will allow the images and layout files on the website to be loaded without being blocked even though the files are not on the Allowed list.